Perth Stadium: Architecture and design

-Like WACA, when the Fremantle sea breeze blows across the stadium, it give welcoming relief from the heat.
+Like the WACA, when the Fremantle sea breeze blows across the stadium, it gives welcoming relief from the heat.
 However, due to the stadium seating being a fully enclosed, open roofed dome, the stadium can get hotter than the WACA.

+Technological Innovations

+Optus Stadium is equipped with a range of state-of-the-art technological features designed to enhance the fan experience.

+LED Displays

+The stadium features dual giant LED displays, each spanning over 284 square meters.
+These displays are manufactured by Mitsubishi Electric and Daktronics, and they offer ultra-sharp 4K resolution.

+Connectivity

+Optus Stadium provides robust connectivity through a multi-layer network built on Cisco's industrial-grade Wi-Fi 6 access points.
+Additionally, Telstra enhances the coverage by blanketing the stadium in 5G signal.

+Roof design

+The stadium's roof comprises a light weight membrane textile that covers 85% of the seats.
+It is supported by cantilevered trusses to give a halo effect, with all columns located behind the seating area.

+Integrated Technologies

+The stadium leverages integrated technology for a seamless fan experience, including digital ticketing, sensor-equipped turnstiles, and a stadium app offering real-time information.

 Food and amenities

 The stadium is serviced by over 50 food and beverage outlets, with patrons able to follow on-field action on TV screens.
 Fans will never be more than 40 m away from a bar or food outlet, with 75 percent of food supplied from locally owned and operated businesses.
 The Camfield, a large pub, microbrewery and function centre, is located outside the stadium and open seven days a week.

 There are two 340 m2 screens on either end of the stadium and over 1,000 TV screens located within it.
 The stadium has 748 male, 781 female and 60 accessible toilets.
 Security features include an on-site police station, 650 CCTV cameras around the stadium and surrounding precinct, and freestanding metal detectors at the stadium.

 During the Test Cricket match in December 2019, a temporary swimming pool was installed, similar to the one at The Gabba.

 In February 2021 a rooftop tour branded "Halo" was opened at the stadium, allowing participants to walk around the stadium's roof.
 In August 2021 a new viewing platform began construction on top of the roof on the western side of the stadium.
 The wheelchair accessible platform, which resembles a pull tab from above, projects 5 m beyond both sides of the stadium roof and also features a section where visitors can lean over the playing field below while wearing a safety harness.
 The platform and the attraction - branded "Vertigo" - both opened in March 2022.